minetest-mods/intllib/doc/developer.md

 NOTE: There's also a Windows batch file `xgettext.bat` for Windows users, but you will need to install the gettext command line tools separately.
 See the top of the file for configuration.

-Once a translator submits an updated translation, you should run the `msgfmt`
-tool:

-    msgfmt locale/ll_CC.po -o locale/ll_CC.mo

 ## Old interface